Alfredoes234/tauri-preact-rsbuild-template/README.md

 # Tauri + Preact + Typescript

 This template should help get you started developing with Tauri, Preact and Typescript in Rsbuild.
+Rsbuild is a bit faster than vite so might be worth it for larger applications or places you want to get the most performance.

 ## Setup
 First you need to clone the repo